ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 5 - Data Mart/README.md

 	extract(week from to_date(week_date,'dd/mm/yy')) as week_number,
     extract(month from to_date(week_date,'dd/mm/yy')) as month_number,
     extract(year from to_date(week_date,'dd/mm/yy')) as calender_year,
-    region,platform,case when segment != 'null' then segment else 'unknown' end as segment, case when right(segment,1) = '1' then 'Young Adults' when right(segment,1) = '2' then 'Middle Aged' when right(segment,1) in ('3','4') then 'Retirees' else 'unknown' end as age_band, case when left(segment,1) = 'C' then 'Couples' when left(segment,1) = 'F' then 'Families' else 'unknown' end as demographic, transactions,sales,
+    region,platform,customer_type,case when segment != 'null' then segment else 'unknown' end as segment, case when right(segment,1) = '1' then 'Young Adults' when right(segment,1) = '2' then 'Middle Aged' when right(segment,1) in ('3','4') then 'Retirees' else 'unknown' end as age_band, case when left(segment,1) = 'C' then 'Couples' when left(segment,1) = 'F' then 'Families' else 'unknown' end as demographic, transactions,sales,